koonopek/eth-merkle-proofs/README.md

 2. To run this check from chain we we will leverage `chainlink` based http requests.
 3. We have to keep history of this storage variable, to accomplish that, we need off-chain scheduler which will run checks periodically.

-### BIG PROBLEMO chainlink supports only GET requests, but rpc json requires all requests to be GET requests
+### BIG PROBLEMO chainlink supports only GET requests, but rpc json requires all requests to be POST requests

 # To do: 28th August